 - Say “thank you.”
 I remember years ago, my father said to me, “Gratitude is the first thing forgotten.”
 With the stress and intensity of today’s world, it’s easy to forget to say “thank you.”
 Because we are all connected, this has much farther-reaching implications than you might realize.
 But, imagine if 1,000 normally negative or critical people practiced gratitude and human-kindness for just one day.
-The ripple effect could touch hundreds of thousands of people—and literally uplift countless individuals.
+The ripple effect could touch hundreds of thousands of people and literally uplift countless individuals.
 So, try saying “thank you” to someone you appreciate, even if it’s for something very small.
 Do this often until it becomes a habit.
-You can also write “thank you” notes.
+You can also write thank-you notes.
 This can be in the form of a letter or a simple email or text.
-It will not only you make you happier, but will nurture your relationship with the other person.
-I also like the idea of sending at least one gratitude letter a month – this can even be to yourself!
+It will not only make you happier, it will nurture your relationship with the other person.
+I also like the idea of sending at least one gratitude letter a month—this can even be to yourself!

 - Start a gratitude journal.
 Make it a habit to write down whatever you feel grateful for each day, such as people in your life, a beautiful tree or just about anything.
 Remember, being grateful for the little things helps you cultivate a spirit of gratitude in your daily life.

 - Try a gratitude challenge.
-Last year I participated in a 365 grateful challenge where every day for an entire year I acknowledged and shared something I am grateful for.
+Several years ago, I participated in challenge where every day for an entire year I acknowledged and shared something I am grateful for.
 You can do this on social media, tell a friend, or simply write down what you are grateful for in your journal.
 Or, if you want another type of gratitude challenge, try to abstain from complaining for 24 hours!

 - Give monetary and material offerings.
-In ancient cultures, the practice of tithing – giving 10 percent of your income to your place of worship – was standard practice.
+In ancient cultures, the practice of tithing—giving 10 percent of your income to your place of worship—was standard practice.
 It was believed by many people that giving 10 percent of your income would increase your wealth tenfold.
 Today, giving monetary and material offerings to a source of inspiration or to those less fortunate is a tangible way to show gratitude.
-And, as the Law of Attraction would have it, a great way to bring abundance to yourself as well.
+And, as the Law of Attraction would have it, it’s a great way to bring abundance to yourself as well.
 Choose organizations that inspire and uplift you and that you believe in.

 - Pray.
 Prayers helps to cultivate gratitude.
 To make it even more powerful, you can use a gratitude prayer, or as Emmons suggests, pray for the ability to feel grateful.